The Weber School: Academic program

 Through an integrated college preparatory program of general and Jewish studies, the school offers different levels of classes, including college-preparatory, honors, and Advanced Placement.
 All students are required to take seven courses each semester, with either (or both) Hebrew or Spanish as a foreign language.

 As part of the curriculum for 11th grade English and in partnership with Kenny Leon's True Colors Theatre Company, Weber incorporates the literary works of August Wilson and requires all students to participate in the August Wilson Monologue Challenge.

 The school offers a January term, called "Haskalah".
 Special elective classes are offered during this time.
 In partnership with the Alexander Muss High School in Israel program, 12th graders may participate in a six-week long trip to Israel and Poland during Haskalah.
 A Spanish immersion trip is also offered to students in grades 10-12.
 Trips to both Argentina and Cuba are offered, each trip rotating and offered every other year.

 Arts and technology

 Weber offers a variety of programs and classes in the fine and performing arts, including drama, dance, drawing, painting, studio art, ceramics, photography, chorus, and band.
-Classes are also offered in 3D printing, JAVA programming, video production, and mobile app development.
-The school has recently open an MIT inspired fabrication lab named the DZA.
+Classes are also offered in 3D printing, Java programming, video production, and mobile app development.
+The school has recently open an MIT inspired fabrication lab named The Daniel Zalik Academy of Science, Technology, Engineering, and Design (DZA).